CarolMF/CarolMF/README.md

 - 👋 Hi, I’m @CarolMF
 - 👀 I’m interested in games and game development.
-- 🌱 I’m currently learning Python and Unreal Engine.
+- 🌱 I’m currently learning Python, Data Science and Front End Development.

 <!---
 CarolMF/CarolMF is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.